mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 verse="Deuteronomy 6:13"
 %}

 On further investigation, "worship" is probably the wrong translation in this passage from Joshua.
-We see the same word "shâchâh" used in Gen 19:1, where Lot "bows" to two angels.
+We see the same word "shâchâh" used in {% include inline-verse.html verse="Genesis 19:1" text-after="," %} where Lot "bows" to two angels.
 {: .update}

 ---